-Around a year ago, Google announced Project Fi, its new US-based cell service with a bunch of features we hadn’t seen before.
+Back in 2015, Google announced Project Fi, its US-based cell service with a bunch of new features we hadn’t seen before.

-The clincher for travellers?
+The clincher for travelers?
 Free texts, 20c/min calls and the same low-cost data rate as back home, in 140+ countries.

 It had the potential to be a game-changer, except for one big problem: it only officially worked on one phone.
-The Google Nexus 6 wasn’t a great device, to say the least, but it was the only one supported by Project Fi.
+The Google Nexus 6 wasn’t a great device, to say the least, but it was the only supported one.
 I said at the time that the interesting part wasn’t the specifics of the service at that point, it was what it would look like a year or two later.

 Skip forward twelve months, and I finally had the opportunity to test it out.
 I found myself in different parts of the US for six weeks, followed by a trip to Spain and Portugal.
-Equally important, Google Fi support now includes the latest Nexus phones, and I’d just purchased the 5x model.
-It was time to put Project Fi through its paces.
+Equally important, Google Fi now supported the company’s latest phones, and I’d just purchased the Nexus 5x model.
+It was time to put Fi through its paces.

 Getting Set Up